cmry/omesa/README.rst

 .. _readthedocs: http://omesa.readthedocs.org/

-A small framework for easily deployable, reproducible machine learning research that largely builds on top of scikit-learn's_ API.
+A small framework for easily deployable, reproducible machine learning research that largely builds on top the scikit-learn_ API.
 Its goal is to make common research procedures templated, optimized, and well recorded.
 To this end it features:

 - Flexible wrappers to plug in your tools and features of choice.